 |Nursery-Grade 8||8:10 am – 3:00 pm, Monday – Friday|

 Are before-care and after-care available?

-Due to COVID-19, students may not be dropped off early.
-Prior to COVID-19, students could be dropped off at 7:45 am daily at no additional charge and supervised until classroom teachers are ready to receive students at 8:10 am.
-A variety of After-School Enrichment classes are available daily from 3:30 pm until 4:30 pm (2:30 pm until 3:30 pm on Fridays) at an additional cost.
+Yes.
+Students may be dropped off at 7:50 am daily at no additional charge and supervised until classroom teachers are ready to receive students at 8:10 am.
+A variety of After-School Enrichment classes are available daily from 3:30 pm until 4:30 pm at an additional cost.
 Extended Care is available daily until 6:00 pm, also at an additional cost.
 All after-care programs are available on either a drop-in or pre-scheduled basis.

 See also After School Program

 Far Brook School hires a private transportation company to provide school transportation to students who wish to subscribe in grades Kindergarten and up.
 This service is provided on a break-even basis, transportation fees being set to equal the costs charged by a private transportation company.
 Transportation fees and areas serviced vary each year.
 Usually, door-to-door service is provided.

 Under the present transportation laws of the State of New Jersey, students from certain districts are entitled to transportation service or a payment in lieu of bus service.
 For the 2023-2024 school year, the “aid in lieu of transportation” amount was approximately $1,000.00.
 For more information, refer to the B6T application or contact the Business Office. or contact the Business Office.

 Yes, Far Brook offers tuition assistance to families based on demonstrated financial need.
 In the 2023-2024 school year, awards were granted to 15% of students.
 Awards were granted in every grade level and ranged from $2,000 to $48,400 with an average award of more than $30,290.
 See Tuition Assistance for further information.